Synthetixio/SIPs/SIPS/sip-55.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

-Automated system to prevent the exchange or transfer of individual synths if their prices shift by more than `25%` in a single update.
+Automated system to prevent the exchange or transfer of individual synths if their prices shift by more than `25%` (crypto) or `10%` (traditional) in a single update.

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->

-Sythetix uses a mix of decentralised oracles from Chainlink networks along with our centralized SNX Oracle (to be phased out in [SIP-36](./sip-36.md)).
+Sythetix uses a mix of decentralised oracles from Chainlink networks (for traditional markets) along with our centralized SNX Oracle (for crypto markets - to be phased out in [SIP-36](./sip-36.md)).
 In order to protect the integrity of the system, large abnormal price shifts in price updates of a synth will trigger a circuit breaker so that the synth becomes suspended from exchanging and transferring until it is investigated.
 Upon investigation by the Protocol DAO, the synth will be resumed following any remediations required.

 ## Motivation